Sayli08/Driving/Lesson1.md

 - To change left or right lane  , youn should be able to see the headlight of the car behind you

 STEPS

 1] Look in all 3 mirrors

 2] Look over the shoulder

 3] Signal

-4[ Change the lane
+4] Change the lane

-1] Left LAne
+I] Left LAne

 2] Right Lane